iams1am/CIFAR-10-Multi-Class-Image-Classifier-CNN-v1/README.md

 ## Acomplishment

 * **Built a Custom CNN:** Constructed a Convolutional Neural Network from scratch in PyTorch.
 The convolutional layers acted as feature extractors (learning to see shapes, edges, and textures), while the linear layers acted as the classifier.
+The image classifier has about 1.5 million parameters.

 * **Overcame Hardware Constraints:** Optimized a deep learning pipeline to train locally on an entry-level GPU (NVIDIA MX330) by strictly managing VRAM consumption through batched data loading.